arjun-menon/arjun-menon.github.io/essays/pol/bc-2024/index.md

 title: BC's 2024 Provincial Election
 ---

-These are the ridings progressive voters would have won, had the progessive vote _not been split_ between NDP and Green:
+These ridings either had the progessive vote split _(between NDP and Green)_, or the Conservative vote split with independents:

 {{
 	from process_data import Riding
-	progressive_splits = Riding.progressiveSplits()
+	vote_splits = Riding.voteSplits
 }}